VEuPathDB/conifer/Util/lib/conifer/docs/UsersGuide.md

 Do not commit secrets to source control.
 Use lookups from system files or Vault (TBD).

-## System gestalt
+## System conifer

 Optional.
-A wrapper script named `gestalt` may be installed in the system path.
+A wrapper script named `conifer` may be installed in the system path.
-This script locates and runs the site-specific gestalt.
+This script locates and runs the site-specific conifer.
 This saves you from having to manage including `$GUS_HOME/bin` in your shell's `$PATH` for each website installation you have to support.